Application Components

 Personal Statement

-All applicants are required to provide a two-page personal essay.
-The personal essay is your chance for the Admissions Committee to get to know you.
+All applicants are required to provide a two to three-page personal statement.
+The personal statement is your chance for the Admissions Committee to get to know you.
 We encourage you to highlight unique or valuable experiences gained outside the classroom.
 Whether you are a working professional who is looking to return to school to join the legal field or you completed a valuable internship that inspired your pursuit of a law degree, or you have a specific goal of using your law degree to help underserved communities, a well-written personal statement can play an important factor in the admissions process.

 PLEASE NOTE: The Admissions Committee does not conduct personal interviews.